-Sequence: Level 2 - Concentration; This is a REQUIRED course for Pathway Completion
+Sequence: Level 2 - Concentration; This is a REQUIRED course for the Graphic Design Concentration, the Photography Concentration, and the Digital Media Concentration.

 Prerequisite: 751_CTE - Foundations in Art: 2-D or 755_CTE - Foundations in Art: Drawing

 - How do students develop and refine solutions through the creative process? - How do students communicate using a visual language?